About Me

 My London walks also benefit from the random connections of geography.
 In one square, for example, I can talk about camouflage, medicine, tanks and computing.
 I feel that this makes them more varied and individual.
 The common thread, and also the result, is great stories of ingenuity, eccentricity and intelligence.

 I also give talks or lectures.
 I have lectured to the City of London Historical Society on Georgian Science, and on geological models at the Geological Society of London.
 I gave an introductory lecture for the University of North Carolina in London concerning London's inventors.
 I have also lectured about the history of London's Sewage disposal, London Power Generation, the Royal Institution and have given numerous lecturettes about notable Londoners.
+I recently accepted an invitation to add my voice to a public show in the Faraday Lecture Theatre of the Royal Institution.

 My Background